-- Wooden boards are aesthetically impressive, extra durable and less hard on your knives over time, though they do require a little extra TLC by way of a mineral oil rub.
-Wooden ones often double as serving boards too, going from kitchen counter to dining room table to serve everything from crudité to charcuterie, roasts to party platters.
+- Wooden boards are typically more aesthetically impressive, extra durable and less hard on your knives over time, though they do require a little extra TLC by way of a mineral oil rub.
+Wooden boards often double as serving boards too, going from kitchen counter to dining room table to serve everything from crudité and charcuterie to roasts and party platters.

 This board won out overall among the plastic boards we tested by scoring high marks for size, stability and stain removal.
 It’s also a great value, retailing for $17.99.
 We felt its size — 12 inches by 18 inches and 3/8 inch-thick — offered ample cutting surface area even with a juice groove around the edge (which also caught a few errant pieces of parsley during chopping).
 Compared to the other plastic boards we tested, this one slid around minimally while dicing a potato and it was completely stabilized with a wet paper towel underneath.
 The sleek surface made chopping parsley a cinch and made washing it by hand easy.
 And the board’s non-porous surface means we didn’t see any staining after chopping beets.
 We did notice a moderate smell of parsley and garlic after hand-washing the board, but the odors were completely gone after the board took a spin through the dishwasher.
 And while plastic boards aren’t typically renowned for their aesthetic — it’s a piece of plastic after all — we found this one to have a simple, clean design.
 Its slim profile also makes it easy to find storage in a large kitchen drawer or stash it propped up in a cupboard.

 This bamboo cutting board by the folks at Food52 hits all the marks: it passed our stability test when dicing so we didn’t need to add a wet paper towel to stabilize it; it aced the smell test; and though the chopped beets left a trace stain, it was the least noticeable of the light-colored wooden boards.
 It’s made of bamboo, a durable, eco-friendly (read: sustainable) material that offers a smooth surface that our knives glided across when chopping parsley.
 The board measures 18 inches by 13 inches and is 1 inch thick, so you’ve got plenty of surface area to work with, but not so much that it’s impossible to find storage for it.
 But the design, equal parts beautiful and functional, means you just might want to leave it out on your counter anyway.
 The board clocks in at 5.5 pounds so it’s got some heft, but the tapered edges made it easier to pick up and maneuver to wash in the sink or transport to the table for serving.
-This dual-sided board also boasts notable design features: on one side there’s a groove to prop up your smart phone for reading recipes, watching a live class on the Food Network Kitchen app or adjusting your kitchen soundtrack, and on the other, an extra-deep juice groove for carving roasts or slicing juicy citrus.
-Wooden boards tend to be more expensive and while this one has a $59 price tag, we feel it offers great value for the size, stability, durability and design.
+This dual-sided board also boasts notable design features: on one side there’s a groove to prop up your smart phone for reading recipes or adjusting your kitchen soundtrack, and on the other, an extra-deep juice groove for carving roasts or slicing juicy citrus.
+Wooden boards tend to be more expensive and while this one has a $29 starting price tag, we feel it offers great value for the size, stability, durability and design.
 It was shipped with protective cardboard corners and inside a plastic sleeve, which indicated that we had something worth protecting on our hands.
 Protect your investment further by following the manufacturer’s recommendation to apply mineral oil after every few washes, especially to start with or when the wood fees dry.